desuchann/udacity/NEOs Database/README.md

 Overview
 --------
-Using thousands of lkines of Nasa data, create a database from which one can query for Near Earth Objects according to chosen filters.
+Using thousands of lines of Nasa data, create a database from which one can query for Near Earth Objects and their accompaying Close Approaches to Earth according to chosen filters.

 What's covered
 ------